ontolex/morph/index.md

 **morph:Rule** represents the formal operation applied to a base form to obtain another form (inflectionally or derivationally related to it).
-It must contain either morph:example or morph:replacement (or both).
-“Tabular” value of a morpheme must be stored in rdfs:label (e.g. “-s”@en for usual PL in English)
+It must contain either `morph:example` or `morph:replacement` (or both).
+“Tabular” value of a morpheme must be stored in `rdfs:label` (e.g. “-s”@en for usual PL in English).
+One rule applies exactly one morphological transformation, i.e. adds one Morph.

 </div>